AliChoukatli/CyberShield-Enterprise/04_AzureAD_Sync_&_Endpoint_Security/Documentation/04_Microsoft_Defender_for_Endpoint_Onboarding.md

 Verify onboarding by checking the registry and ensuring the **Sense service** is running.
 Once onboarded, manage and monitor devices via the Microsoft 365 Defender portal.

+---

+## ✅ Conclusion

+Onboarding devices to Microsoft Defender for Endpoint ensures enhanced security and efficient centralized management.

+- Use the **Local Script** method for standalone or cloud-only devices.
+- Use **Microsoft Intune** for large-scale cloud deployments.
+- Use **Group Policy (GPO)** for hybrid environments with domain-joined devices.

+Always validate onboarding status through the registry and the **Sense** service to ensure devices are properly connected and protected.

+Once onboarded, you can monitor and manage your devices from the Microsoft 365 Defender portal for better visibility and responsiveness against threats.